1. Specialist Recognition Program Exam Eligibility Policy

 - Full time general practice experience comprises a 38-hour minimum working week, over a minimum of four days per week, of which a minimum of 27 hours must be in face-to-face, rostered, patient consultation time undertaking general practice activities.
 Work periods of less than three consecutive hours, or of less than one month in any one practice, will not be considered.
 Hours worked beyond this definition of full time will not be considered.

-- Medical educator means the ME is responsible for: providing general guidance and support to the participant; reviewing the learning plan and making recommendations regarding progression and exam readiness.
+- Medical educators are responsible for: providing general guidance and support to the participant, and making recommendations regarding progression and exam readiness.

 - Participant means as a medical practitioner, assessed as Partially Comparable, who is enrolled in the Specialist Recognition Program.